WeiWenKevinChen/MitoSLIT/README.md

-# MitoSLIT Pipeline: Beginner's Guide
+# A Guide for MitoSLIT Pipeline

 Welcome to **MitoSLIT** (*Mitochondria Segmentation with Locally Iterative Thresholding*)!